-As an alternative, Powerblock makes a similar adjustable set (also sold out for now, unfortunately).
+As an alternative, Powerblock makes a similar adjustable set (though they have gone up in price).
 And if you're curious as to why adjustable weights are the way to go, Olivia Young remarks "The easiest way to keep challenging the body from workout to workout is simply to add more load and weight to the exercise."
 And if you have the extra room, Amazon has a large amount of adjustable weights to choose from.

 As for which one to get?
 Well, there's this one from Perfect Fitness.
 This pull up bar from Handsonic has excellent reviews and is easily stored away after you're finished getting yoked.
-My roommates and I have this one in my apartment for a couple of years (and it's able to support 200+ pounds easily, if that's a factor for you).
+I've had this one in my apartment for a couple of years (and it's able to support 200+ pounds easily, if that's a factor for you).

 Of course there are other pieces of equipment you can grab if you have specific needs (for instance, a medicine ball or stability ball), but the above recs should be more than enough to get you started.
 And trust me, I know it can be difficult to start thinking of your living space as your gym -- especially if you have a gym routine that's been stalled.
 But staking out just 20-minutes a day to stretch, lift, or jump around (read: solo dance party) will definitely pay off.
 At the very least, Young recommends "putting on a backpack and adding in weights [for squats, lunges, etc] -- whether that’s bottles of water, tins, soup, or bricks."
 I think the most fun you can have working out is when you can get creative with your routines.
 And for most of us stuck inside, there's nothing but time to let that creativity flow.